lopezator/migrator/README.md

 ```

 Notes on examples above:
 - Migrator creates/manages a table named `migrations` to keep track of the applied versions.
-However, if want to customize the table name `TableName("my_migrations")` can be also used.
+However, if want to customize the table name `migrator.TableName("my_migrations")` can be passed to `migrator.New` function as an additional option.

 ### Looking for more examples?